-In the early development stages, software product scalability isn’t usually a top priority for developers—in the beginning, they focus on the software’s ability to solve tasks fast.
+In the early web development stages, software product scalability isn’t usually a top priority for developers—in the beginning, they focus on the software’s ability to solve tasks fast.
 But after it gets tested by real users and becomes successful, it’s time for developers to shift their efforts toward scaling the software product—a process much needed to secure one’s place in the market and grow even further.
-The question is: how to do it effectively?

 You’ve hired the best team that built the app, tested all the features with real users, and launched it.
 Since the software is user-friendly and solves scuba divers’ problems fast, it attracts new users and, as a result, receives more data to operate.